-B. Method of Payback

-1. The employee must choose one (1) of the following options for paying back the overpayment:

-- a.
-Voluntary wage deduction,

-- b.
-Cash, or

-- c.
-Check (separated employee).

-- d.
-Vacation (if under 240 hours only) or Compensatory time balances

-2. The employee may propose a payment schedule to repay the overpayment to the Employer.
+- B. Method of Payback - 1.
+The employee must choose one (1) of the following options for paying back the overpayment: - a.
+Voluntary wage deduction, - b.
+Cash, or - c.
+Check (separated employee). - d.
+Vacation (if under 240 hours only) or Compensatory time balances - 2.
+The employee may propose a payment schedule to repay the overpayment to the Employer.
 If the employee's proposal is accepted by the Employer, the deductions shall continue until the overpayment is fully recouped.
-Nothing in the section prevents the Employer and employee from agreeing to a different overpayment amount than specified in the overpayment notice or to a method other than a deduction from wages for repayment of the overpayment amount.

-3. If the employee fails to choose one (1) of the four (4) options described above, within twenty (20) days of written notice of overpayment, the Employer will deduct the overpayment owed from the employee's wages or the amount due may be placed with a collection agency.
+Nothing in the section prevents the Employer and employee from agreeing to a different overpayment amount than specified in the overpayment notice or to a method other than a deduction from wages for repayment of the overpayment amount. - 3.
+If the employee fails to choose one (1) of the four (4) options described above, within twenty (20) days of written notice of overpayment, the Employer will deduct the overpayment owed from the employee's wages or the amount due may be placed with a collection agency.
 This overpayment recovery will not be more than five percent (5%) of the employee's disposable earnings in a pay period.
-Disposable earnings will be calculated in accordance with the Attorney General of Washington's guidelines for Wage Assignments.

-4. Any overpayment amount still outstanding at separation of employment will be deducted from their final pay.

-C. Neither A nor B above are required for employee reported overpayments and/or employee corrected time including leave submittal corrections.
-All employee initiated overpayment corrections may be collected from the next available pay check.

-D. Appeal Rights: Any dispute concerning the occurrence or amount of the overpayment will be resolved through the grievance procedure in Article 6 of this Agreement.
+Disposable earnings will be calculated in accordance with the Attorney General of Washington's guidelines for Wage Assignments. - 4.
+Any overpayment amount still outstanding at separation of employment will be deducted from their final pay. - C. Neither A nor B above are required for employee reported overpayments and/or employee corrected time including leave submittal corrections.
+All employee initiated overpayment corrections may be collected from the next available pay check. - D. Appeal Rights: Any dispute concerning the occurrence or amount of the overpayment will be resolved through the grievance procedure in Article 6 of this Agreement.
 The Employer will suspend attempts to collect an alleged overpayment until the grievance process has concluded.

-Tentatively Agreed To:

-For the Union: DocuSigned by: Tuomas Wray Paula (Weas) 4C1DA2C371AA409 4E12A96D3AE54A9 8/23/2022 8/23/2022 8/ For the Employer: DocuSigned by: DocuSigned

-Date

-MOU - SCHOLARSHIP FUND FOR MEDICAL CENTER EMPLOYEES
+MOU - Scholarship Fund for Medical Center Employees

-During negotiations for the 2021-20232023-2025 successor agreement, the parties reached agreement on the following regarding Scholarship Funds for SEIU 925- and WFSE-represented employees at Harborview Medical Center (HMC) and UW Medical Center (UWMC) for academic year 2021-2023 and 20222024, only:
+During negotiations for the 2021-2023 successor agreement, the parties reached agreement on the following regarding Scholarship Funds for SEIU 925- and WFSE-represented employees at Harborview Medical Center (HMC) and UW Medical Center (UWMC) for academic year 2021 and 2022, only.

-In recognition of the commitment of HMC and UWMC to the delivery of excellent patient care as well as the enhancement of employees' professional skills, the Employer will provide annually a pool of up to a total of \$100,000150,000 (maximum \$45,000.00 per employee) for SEIU 925- and WFSE-represented employees at Harborview Medical Center (HMC) and UW Medical Center (UWMC) to obtain a degree or certification required for employment in a healthcare field within the hospital where the employee works.
+In recognition of the commitment of HMC and UWMC to the delivery of excellent patient care as well as the enhancement of employees' professional skills, the Employer will provide annually a pool of up to a total of \$100,000 (maximum \$4,000.00 per employee) for SEIU 925- and WFSE-represented employees at Harborview Medical Center (HMC) and UW Medical Center (UWMC) to obtain a degree or certification required for employment in a healthcare field within the hospital where the employee works.

-The parties agree to form two Committees, one at HMC and UWMC, and split the funding equitably with \$50,00075,000 allocated to each medical center.
+The parties agree to form two Committees, one at HMC and UWMC, and split the funding equitably with \$50,000 allocated to each medical center.
 Each Committee will be comprised of at least one management representative, one member from WFSE and one member from SEIU at HMC and one member from WFSE and one member from SEIU at UWMC.
 The Committee will be established to research the availability of funds and to recommend the policies and guidelines regarding fund disbursement to the Administration.